10935336/109Shell/README.md

 This script can be used to backup any folder as a compressed file and generate checksum.
 With capacity control, you can cycle through the oldest files until the capacity is reached or the minimum file limit is exceeded.

-Unfortunately, the comments in these scripts are in Chinese.
+Unfortunately, the comments in this script are in Chinese.

 ## auto_mysql_backup.sh